Ranked #1 Children's Hospital by U.S. News & World Report

 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 Support the hospital with a donation that helps kids get the care they need.

 Learn more about our ranking as a top pediatric hospital here.

 The Department of Pediatric Surgery at Boston Children's Hospital provides general and specialized surgical services to infants, children and adolescents suffering from a wide range of congenital and acquired conditions.

-Caring for an average of 8,600 outpatient annually and performing more than 4,000 operative procedures each year, Children's is one of the largest pediatric surgery programs in the world.
+Caring for an average of 8,600 outpatient annually and performing more than 4,000 operative procedures each year, Boston Children's is one of the largest pediatric surgery programs in the world.